ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 <table style="width: 100%;"><tr><td style="width: 50%">

- carry away.

-Hofttou&#x27;* Now Fad#
-Boston has a new fad.
-At the Muse­
-um of Arts two statues, one nf Hermes
-of Praxiteles, the other the Venus Gen­
-atrix, both colored In the manner of the
-ancient Greek statues, are displayed.
-; The statues are in the color of nature,
-&#x27; and the critic* are enthusiastic as to
-their beauty.
-The artist is Joseph Liu­
-don Smith.
-A Record Breaker.
-The Central Railroad of New Jersey
-is the proud possessor of a new engine
-which is a record breaker.
-Running
-light the other day, that is, with no
-car* attached, it got over a mile of track
-in 39U seconds.
-Kmercenrjr Note*.
 If choked, get upon all fours and
 cough.
 For apoplexy raise the head and body;